singh-sanju/Protein_peptide_mimicry_study/content/acknowledgements.md

 # Acknowledgements

+I would like to thank my principal investigator, Dr. Nikolina Šoštarić (Bionanoscience Department, TU Delft, The Netherlands), for guidance and constructive feedback at various stages of this work.

-This work was completed under the mentorship of Dr Nikolina Šoštarić, Bionanoscience department, Delft University of Technology (TU Delft), Netherlands.
-I sincerely thank my PI for guidance, supervision, and the opportunity to pursue this research project.
-Computational work, including molecular dynamics production runs and post-processing, was performed on the DelftBlue Supercomputer at TU Delft, using GROMACS 2024 (module load GROMACS/2024r1-openmpi).
-I would also like to thank colleagues and lab members at TU Delft for technical help, feedback, and support during this study.
+Computational work, including molecular dynamics production runs and post-processing, was performed on the DelftBlue Supercomputer at TU Delft.

+I further thank Dr. C. F. J. Pols, (Assistant Professor, Science & Engineering Education Department, TU Delft) for suggesting the use of Jupyter Notebook for presenting the material and for sharing a workshop template that supported the dissemination of this work.